Perspective | Ryan Fitzpatrick is Washington’s new life preserver, but the franchise is still treading water

-Waking up to the news Tuesday that the Washington Football Team will sign Fitzpatrick to a one-year deal worth up to $12 million with incentives can bring competing thoughts that somehow coexist: “Makes complete sense” and “What’s the end game here?”
+Waking up to the news Tuesday that Washington will sign Fitzpatrick to a one-year deal worth up to $12 million with incentives can bring competing thoughts that somehow coexist: “Makes complete sense,” and “What’s the endgame here?”

 Take the “makes sense” part first.
 For Washington, stability at quarterback would mean the same person starting all 16 (or 17) games in a season, the lowest of bars.
 Fitzpatrick at least enters camp poised to do exactly that.
-Yeah, Taylor Heinicke and Kyle Allen are back, too, but their resumes are the opposite of Fitzpatrick’s, single stanzas as opposed to the entire Odyssey.
+Yeah, Taylor Heinicke and Kyle Allen are back, too, but their résumés are the opposite of Fitzpatrick’s, single stanzas as opposed to the entire Odyssey.
 Plus, the veteran is making eight figures, the other two fractions of that.
 Follow the money.

 Fitzpatrick is a bona fide leader and an enormous personality who immediately ups the Q-rating in Washington’s QB room.
 Even his beard is interesting.
-(What’s he store in there, anyway?
+(What does he store in there, anyway?
 A week’s worth of groceries?
 His seven children?)
 Alex Smith’s story was undeniably incredible.
 Alex Smith’s words were invariably vanilla.
 Fitzpatrick’s midweek media sessions have the potential to be must-see TV — not to mention the fact that he can still sling it.

 The best argument to keep Smith around was his 5-1 record as a starter in 2020, and that shouldn’t be dismissed.
 But find another statistic — not to mention any visceral or visual evidence — that indicates Smith would be better than Fitzpatrick in 2021.
 It’s nearly impossible.
 One stat is enough for me: Last season, Smith ranked 30th of 35 passers in yards per pass attempt (6.3).
 He has a titanium rod in his leg.
 He looked limited.
 He was limited.
 So the offense was limited.

 In that same category, playing for Miami, Fitzpatrick ranked seventh (7.7).
 Better than Josh Allen.
 Better than Tom Brady.
 Better than Russell Wilson, Lamar Jackson, Baker Mayfield and Drew Brees.
-He’d rather throw downfield than check down to a back, so the offense is immediately more dynamic.
+He would rather throw downfield than check down to a back, so the offense is immediately more dynamic.
 Terry McLaurin ought to be pumping his fist and lacing up his track shoes.

 There could be an element here of, “Wait, Washington moved on from a soon-to-be-37-year-old quarterback so it could turn to an already-38-year-old?”
 It’s a legitimate question.
 Smith and Fitzpatrick actually have something of a shared history.
-Smith was the Heisman finalist taken with the first pick in the 2005 draft out of Utah.
+Smith was the Heisman Trophy finalist taken with the first pick in the 2005 draft out of Utah.
 Fitzpatrick was the Ivy League player of the year taken 249 picks later in the seventh round out of Harvard.

 In between went a dozen other quarterbacks (including Jason Campbell to Washington).
 Only one of those joins Smith and Fitzpatrick as still intending to play in 2021: Aaron Rodgers.
 It takes talent and drive to keep a career alive this long.
 Fitzpatrick has both, paired with an underdog edge.
-Of the 13 quarterbacks with more passing yards than Fitzpatrick since his draft year, only two weren’t taken in the first round: Brees (first pick of the second round) and, of course, Brady, famously selected 199th.
+Of the 13 quarterbacks with more passing yards than Fitzpatrick since his draft year, only two weren’t taken in the first round: Brees (the first pick of the second round in 2001) and, of course, Brady (famously selected 199th in 2000).

 So welcome Fitzpatrick, because his personality will be magnetic and he might be able to get more out of McLaurin, Washington’s best offensive weapon, and running back Antonio Gibson.
 Washington still needs to provide him more options, so the rest of free agency bears watching.
 But all of the above is why this makes complete sense for 2021 — and 2021 alone.